tiny & Vast

 Broadening our movement vocabulary, creating contexts where organic and original movement reveals itself, organising ideas into creative, intelligent sequences.
 Building curriculums: how to develop an ongoing educational experience for your students, threading overarching themes, and building ideas to weave an ongoing learning process so that you and your students to grow together.

-Cultivating a trauma aware and inclusive facilitation practice through a deep understanding of the nervous system, and building skills to work with unique human bodies with clarity and confidence.
+Cultivating a trauma friendly and inclusive facilitation practice through a deep understanding of the nervous system, and building skills to work with unique human bodies with clarity and confidence.

 “I’ve learned to listen in for my inner teacher, and gradually build trust with her, so I can cultivate my own artistry without comparison.
 I’m less invested in perfection and more interested in feeling and authenticity.
 I can ground myself during a class and sit in more silence.
 I can divert from my plan and read the room more.
 I can practice teaching as a practice of awareness itself. ”